ValentinBernu/challenge_valentin_bernu/README.md

 # challenge_valentin_bernu

 The python files are the steps of the study.
-They are designed to be executed in the order, from 1 to 5.
+They are designed to be executed in order: from 1 to 5.
 The images produced by the python files are in the "images" folder.

 The steps are explained in the .pdf files sent by mail.